sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 (On platforms marked with ⁺, optional packages are only supported if `configure --without-system-gcc` is in use.)

 There are currently '''known issues with an installation from source on conda-forge''', both on Linux and macOS.
-This is tracked in [[https://trac.sagemath.org/ticket/32087|#32087]].
+This has been addressed in the [[ReleaseTours/sage-9.5|Sage 9.5]] development series.

 '''Sage 9.4 does not support building on recent Linux distributions that use glibc >= 2.34''' (`fedora-35`, `ubuntu-impish` etc.) This has been addressed in the [[ReleaseTours/sage-9.5|Sage 9.5]] development series; you will need version 9.5.beta9 or later.